linkpoolio/go-tami/README.md

 ## Motivation

-See the [JavaScript implementation](https://github.com/Mimicry-Protocol/TAMI) for background.
+See the [TypeScript implementation](https://github.com/Mimicry-Protocol/TAMI) for background.